ibm-cloud-docs/openwhisk/iam.md

 ## Accessing other resources from a namespace
 {: #namespace-access}

-You can access other resources from an IAM managed namespace by using an IAM token.
-A token represents authentication and verifies the identity of the resource.
-The IAM token is needed to authenticate when accessing IAM managed services or resources.
+Actions typically call other {{site.data.keyword.Bluemix_notm}} resources and services which require the appropriate authentication.
-{: shortdesc}
+If these services are IAM enabled and accept IAM tokens, you can leverage the namespace's functional ID for outbound communication.

-Similar to how a user ID identifies a user, a service ID represents a specific resource.
-This means that IAM policies can be applied to those resources that manage access permissions.
-Just like a user, a resource must authenticate to verify its identity.
-Within Functions, this can be leveraged by the actions' implementation when accessing other services or resources.
+As described in [Managing IAM access](/docs/iam?topic=iam-iammanidaccser#iammanidaccser), for each namespace, a service ID is created that represents the namespace.
+You can grant access to other services and resources for this service ID by assigning the appropriate roles using IAM policy management.

-When you create a new IAM managed namespace, Functions automatically creates a corresponding service ID that identifies the namespace and an API key.
-At runtime, Cloud Functions passes the API key to the action code as the value of the environment variable `__OW_IAM_NAMESPACE_API_KEY`.
+At runtime, {{site.data.keyword.openwhisk_short}} passes an API key of the namespace service ID to the action code as the value of the environment variable `__OW_IAM_NAMESPACE_API_KEY`.
 The action code can use this API key to generate an IAM token.
-Most of the supported SDKs such as Cloudant, Watson, and COS authenticate with the IAM key itself.
-Other IAM managed services or resources that use a REST API, authenticate with the token that is derived from the IAM key.
+Most of the supported {{site.data.keyword.openwhisk_short}} SDKs such as Cloudant, {{site.data.keyword.watson}}, and {{site.data.keyword.cos_full_notm}} authenticate with the IAM API key itself.
+For other IAM managed services or resources that use a REST API, you can authenticate with the token that is derived from the IAM API key.
+For more information, see [Create an IAM access token for a user or service ID](/apidocs/iam-identity-token-api#create-an-iam-access-token-for-a-user-or-service-i).

 Not quite sure how API keys and tokens fit together?
 Learn more in [the IAM docs](/docs/iam?topic=iam-iamapikeysforservices).